 While your teenage son may already know about these pedestrian safety rules, he may think that nothing will happen to him by talking on the phone or texting while walking.
 Remind him that he can become more vulnerable by participating in distracted walking and encourage him to put down his phone while walking so he can avoid being hurt in an Atlanta pedestrian accident.

-If someone you love was injured or killed in a pedestrian accident due to a negligent driver, call the Law Offices of Shane Smith at 770-HURT-999 today and receive a free consultation with a skilled Georgia personal injury lawyer.
+If someone you love was injured or killed in a pedestrian accident due to a negligent driver, call the Shane Smith Law at 770-HURT-999 today and receive a free consultation with a skilled Georgia personal injury lawyer.